Humanities & Arts Requirement

 To ensure you get into your seminar of choice, plan in advance to find out which seminars and practicums are offered, when each seminar/practicum is scheduled, and who is teaching the seminar or practicum, as well as discussing your course selections with your academic advisor.

-In addition, you may consult the descriptions of 2013-2014 inquiry seminars and practicums (.pdf, 587kb).
-Also the HUA department updates the listing every C-term for the following academic year inquiry seminars and practicums.
+In addition, you may consult the current descriptions of inquiry seminars and practicums.
+Also the HUA department updates the listing every C-term for the following academic year.
 The registration form can be found here (.pdf, 4.2mb).
 HUA brochure

 Using the Requirement to Prepare for off-Campus IQPs